-1. Building Community
+#1 Building Community

 The office is a place for culture, community and collaboration.
-Being in person allows for you to experience the culture, people and teamwork that thrives in the workplace.
+Being in person allows for you to experience the culture, the people and the teamwork that thrives in the workplace.
 Personally, after being hired at The Selling Factory, I dreaded going into the office.
 Working from the comfort of my own home sounded so much better.
 I still trudged into the office on my first day and I loved it!
-I got to see my coworkers’ smiling faces, hear about their weekends and it was so easy to ask questions when I needed help.
+I got to see my coworkers’ smiling faces, hear about their weekends, and it was so easy to ask questions when I needed help.
 Not only did I enjoy seeing all my colleagues, I was immersed into The Selling Factory culture within the office.

 Being a part of the community increases your productivity.
 This is due to your comfortability in an office where you feel welcomed and represented.
 This boosts goal achievement within the shared space.
 I know I enjoy sharing and celebrating goals as a company, or individual goals that have been met.

-2. Making Connections
+#2 Making Connections

-3. Separating Work from Relaxation
+#3 Separating Work from Relaxation